PsExec & Remote Execution — Lateral Movement via Admin Shares

 Related Detection Guides

-Upload an .evtx file from servers, domain controllers, or endpoints — get instant detections, MITRE mappings, and an AI-generated triage report.
+Upload an .evtx file from servers, domain controllers, or endpoints — EventPeeker automatically detects psexec & remote execution — lateral movement via admin shares patterns, maps findings to MITRE ATT&CK, and generates an AI triage report.